Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 Calcium Intake

-- Adequate dietary calcium (1000-1300mg daily) needed for vitamin D effectiveness
+- Adequate dietary calcium (1000–1300mg daily) is needed for vitamin D to work effectively

-- Discuss calcium-rich foods or supplements if dietary intake insufficient
+- Discuss calcium supplements if dietary intake is insufficient

 Contraindications and Precautions